d6agarwal/sp25-cse110-lab4/expose/javascript/part2.md

 (Outputs an error message, does not print anything)
 It outputs an error message because i is initialized as a block-scoped variable and line 12 tries to access it outside the code block and its value does not exist there which is why it throws an error.

+6. ReferenceError: discountedPrice is not defined at discountPrices (<anonymous>:21:15) at <anonymous>:25:1 at mn (<anonymous>:16:5455)

+(Outputs an error message, does not print anything)
+It outputs an error message because discountedPrice is initialized as a block-scoped variable and line 13 tries to access it outside the code block and its value does not exist there which is why it throws an error.